sefalkner/IMM-Training/README.md

 The repository acts as a minimum working example to train a denoising diffusion model using [Inductive Moment Matching](https://arxiv.org/abs/2503.07565).
 In essence, it only adds two python files to the official code, most importantly ```training/preconds_training.py```.
 There you can find necessary additions to the ```IMMPrecond``` class for the calculation of the Maximum Mean Discrepancy loss.
 Note that I focused on the flow matching schedule and, for now, ignored the EDM part.

-The file ```train.py``` represents a minimalistic training code on the CIFAR10 dataset using a DiT_S_4 model.
+The file ```train.py``` represents a minimalistic training code using the CIFAR10 dataset and a DiT_S_4 model.
 Below are some generated images after running the training script with the default parameters.
 I've used a classifier free guidance of ``2.5`` and **!only 4 steps!**:

 <p align="center">
   <img src="examples/cifar10_A.jpg" width="40%"/>